a11ywatch/docs/docs/api.md

 ## API

 You can use A11yWatch either using REST, [graphQL](https://a11ywatch.com/playground), or gRPC.
 At the moment only the REST API is exposed to consumers.
-You can view the API endpoints available [here](https://a11ywatch.com/api-info).
+View the [API endpoints available](https://a11ywatch.com/api-info) to get detailed examples with curl snippets.

 ## ENV Configuration